OpenBMB/MiniCPM-V/finetune/readme.md

 <details>
 <summary>Q: Encounter an error while using the AutoPeftModelForCausalLM to load a checkpoint that has undergone lora fine-tuning</summary>

-A: The error as described in [issues](https://github.com/OpenBMB/MiniCPM-V/issues/168) occurs because the model lacks `get_input_embeddings` and `set_input_embeddings` methods.
+A: The error as described in [issues 169](https://github.com/OpenBMB/MiniCPM-V/issues/168) occurs because the model lacks `get_input_embeddings` and `set_input_embeddings` methods.
 Follow these steps to resolve this issue:
   1.**Reload the Fine-Tuned Model:** Make sure you correctly load the checkpoint that has been fine-tuned using lora techniques.
 Use the following code example to guide you:
    ```python
    from peft import AutoPeftModelForCausalLM